Hi, my name is Alex and was born in 2012. I was diagnosed with “moderate” Autism in February 2016.

 So, at the age of 2, we send him to a small Day Care down the road.
 Starting Day Care took some getting used to, but after a month or so he seemed to like going to “school”.
 The group was small and the teachers patient.
 His eating was fantastic and we were looking forward to adding new foods.
 He really enjoyed his lunch box every day, even sometimes the cooked meal they got at the Day Care.

 But by the middle of the year, his behaviour started to change, he became more withdrawn, he did not want to eat the foods he always ate and he started acting out against the other kids.

 And of course, the few words he picked up at the daycare did not go further.
 But the teachers were kind and helpful.

 And then we moved.
-One thing autistic people are really bad at is changes; changes to their surroundings, to their routine – to anything.
+Autistic people are really bad at changes; changes to their surroundings, to their routine – to anything.
 Not good.

 It was at the new creche that things came to a point and our journey begins.